 Tree Advisory Commission (TAC)

-- Brian Watson, Staff
+|Brian Watson - Staff

-Trimming & Removal
+Trimming & Removal Information

 The Tree Advisory Commission is charged with reviewing procedures and policies pertaining to the maintenance and removal of regulated Borough street trees.
 All applications must include a descriptive plan for trimming or removal of trees.
 In the case of tree removal, the applicant must agree to replace the tree and be responsible for the successful establishment of the replanted tree.
 Additionally, wood removed from tree services must be disposed at the Borough’s compost site.